 This Versatile Indicator Helps Spot Turning Points

-To calculate the ROC, divide the current price by an earlier price.
+To calculate ROC, divide the current price by an earlier price.
 Subtract 1 from that value and multiply by 100 to convert to a percentage:

 Rate of Change (ROC) = [P/P(t)] -1 x 100, where P(t) is an older price point

 For example, dividing the current price by the closing price six months ago will give the 6-month ROC.

-This calculation can be applied to any type of data series, including stocks, ETFs, mutual funds or even economic data.
+This calculation can be applied to any type of data series, and can be used for stocks, ETFs, mutual funds, or even economic data.
 (In fact, the widely followed Consumer Price Index (CPI) is a 12-month ROC calculation of price change.)

 How Traders Use Rate Of Change

 Traders can use ROC by itself as a complete trading strategy.
 Traders could buy when the ROC is positive and sell when it falls below zero.
 You can see this at work in the chart below.
 In this example, you would have avoided a large loss during the Covid-19 selloff, and captured major upside when ROC turned positive again.

 Some traders add a moving average to the ROC and trade based only on that.
 Buy signals occur when the ROC crosses above the moving average.
 Sell signals occur when the ROC falls below its moving average.